EquineOntology/GDTB_TODOs/Assets/Gamedev Toolbelt/Editor/CodeTODOs/README.txt

 When you have some tasks filed, just open the main CodeTODOs window, click on the link, and you'll even be brought to that script in your editor of choice!

+Additionally, you can also exclude files or entire folders from the task list!
+You can find more information in the exclude.txt file.

 There's quite a bit to discover when it comes to what CodeTODOs can do, I suggest going to http://immortalhydra.com/gamedev-toolbelt/code-todos/ to see everything the extension